-Examples of past engagement activities
+Examples of current and past engagement activities

 Vessel by Jim Bond, 2017